victor-ericson/victor/content/projects.md

 * React

 # [Carspotter](https://github.com/lundellstef/Carspotter){:class="custom-link"}
-* As part of a course in software engineering, a group of students and I developed an app for car spotters in Stockholm.
+As part of a course in software engineering, a group of students and I developed an app for car spotters in Stockholm.
 Created in Flutter together with Firebase.
 Also used the Plate Recognizer API to help us retrieve car information and blur license plates.

+Technologies used:
+* Dart (Flutter)
+* Firebase
+* Google Maps API